Have you noticed that your mouth is parched and your lips are cracked? Believe it or not, this could be a sign of menopause.

 - Spice: If you’re low on saliva, spicy foods can harm your mouth and feel more painful to eat than usual.

-- Dry foods: Foods with very little water content can make dry mouth worse.
+- Dry Foods: Foods with very little water content can make dry mouth worse.
 Avoid peanut butter, crackers, toast, and dehydrated foods such as jerky.

 - Sugar: Saliva protects your teeth from cavities.
 So, when you’re not making enough of it, you’re more vulnerable to decay.
 Cut back on your sugar intake, and be sure to brush regularly.